TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-asc-18456-2-known.md

 ## **Recommended steps**

 1. Errors like the above are transient in nature and your database server will come back online automatically.
-If you have not yet, please try to re-connect to your server.
+Please try to reconnect to your server to see if the server is back online.
-2. Because the service cannot entirely prevent transient connection failures like the one above from happening, we encourage all customers to implement re-try logic.
+2. As the service cannot entirely prevent transient connection failures like the one above from happening, we encourage all customers to implement retry logic.
 Please refer to our [documentation](https://docs.microsoft.com/azure/mysql/concepts-high-availability) for more details.

 ## **Recommended documents**

-[Azure Database for MySQL](https://azure.microsoft.com/services/mysql/) [MySQL Discussion forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=AzureDatabaseforMySQL)
+[Azure Database for MySQL](https://azure.microsoft.com/services/mysql/)

+[MySQL Discussion forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=AzureDatabaseforMySQL)